citrix/citrix-mcs-sdk-samples/VMware/SampleAdminScenarios/Add Machine Catalog/README.md

     6. CleanOnBoot.
     Indicates whether the VMs created from this provisioning scheme are reset to their initial condition each time they are started.

+    7. MachineProfile
+    Machine Profile provides a way to specify a template that will be used for provisioning machines in a provisioning scheme.
+    All hardware properties (e.g., CPU Count, Memory, etc) are captured from the machine profile template.

-    7. UseWriteBackCache.
+    8. UseWriteBackCache.
     Indicates whether write-back cache is enabled for the VMs created from this provisioning scheme.
 Use additional parameters to configure the write-back cache.

-    8. WriteBackCacheDiskSize.
+    9. WriteBackCacheDiskSize.
     The size in GB of any temporary storage disk used by the write-back cache.
 Should be used in conjunction with WriteBackCacheMemorySize.

-    9. WriteBackCacheMemorySize.
+    10. WriteBackCacheMemorySize.
     The size in MB of any write-back cache if required.
 Should be used in conjunction with WriteBackCacheDiskSize.
 Setting RAM Cache to 0 but specifying Disk Cache effectively disables the RAM Cache.
 However, there will be some memory still used to allow the I/O Optimization to operate.

-    10. WriteBackCacheDriveLetter.
+    11. WriteBackCacheDriveLetter.
     The customized drive letter of write-back cache disk which can be any character between ‘E’ and ‘Z’.
 If not specified, the drive letter is auto assigned by operating system, i.e. generally ‘D’, but ‘E’ when ‘D’ is assigned to other disk like Azure temp disk.
 It only works with VDA 2305 or higher.

-    11. CustomProperties.
+    12. CustomProperties.
     The properties of the provisioning scheme that are specific to the target hosting infrastructure.
 See about_ProvCustomProperties for more information.

-    12. MachineProfile.
-    Currently only supported with Azure.
-Defines the inventory path to the source VM used by the provisioning scheme as a template.
-This profile identifies the properties for the VMs created from the scheme.
-The VM must be in the hosting unit that HostingUnitName or HostingUnitUid refers to.
-If any properties are present in the MachineProfile but not the CustomProperties, values from the template will be written back to the CustomProperties.

     13. VMCpuCount.
     The number of processors that will be used to create VMs from the provisioning scheme.

     14. VMMemoryMB.
     The maximum amount of memory that will be used to created VMs from the provisioning scheme in MB.

     15. NetworkMapping.
     Specifies how the attached NICs are mapped to networks.
 If this parameter is omitted, VMs are created with a single NIC, which is mapped to the default network in the hosting unit.
 If this parameter is supplied, machines are created with the number of NICs specified in the map, and each NIC is attached to the specified network.

     16. InitialBatchSizeHint.
     Provides a predictive hint for the number of initial VMs that will be added to the MCS catalog when the scheme is successfully created.
 Callers should supply this parameter in situations where the completion of New-ProvScheme will be closely followed by a New-ProvVM call to create an initial batch of VMs in the catalog.

+    17. DataDiskPersistence.
+    Supported Values: 'Persistent' and 'NonPersistent'.
+    Indicates whether the changes to the disk contents of the Prov-VMs will persist accross reboot.
+    When the value to this parameter is set to 'Persistent' or 'NonPersistent', the data disk created will have 'Dependent' or 'Independent - Nonpersistent' Disk Mode in VMware respectively.

-    17. Scope
+    18. Scope
     The administration scopes to be applied to the new provisioning scheme.

 **Step 4: Create New ProvVM(s).**